 Fidelity offers additional money market funds for manual purchases.
 These other money market funds are “semi-automatic” at Fidelity.
 You must buy them manually but Fidelity will automatically sell them when your core fund is insufficient to cover your withdrawals and trades.
 This is unique to Fidelity.
 Both Vanguard and Charles Schwab require manual selling for “purchased” money market funds.

-Please click here for a list of Fidelity Money Market Funds.
+Please read Which Fidelity Money Market Fund Is the Best at Your Tax Rates for more information on Fidelity money market funds.
 Here are some of them with a higher yield: